 Find a mentor, in a practising photographer but one who is in a different sector.
 If you want to be a commercial photographer in a small town, then asking someone who would be in competition with you won’t get you very far.

 Don’t get bogged down with the technical aspects of photography.
-At the end of the day, if the photograph is well exposed, it makes no difference what settings you used, what plugins you used, or how you processed it.
+At the end of the day, if the photograph is well exposed it makes no difference what camera you used, what settings you used, what plugins you used, or how you processed it.
 The photograph should be the result of your own vision, not someone else’s.
 The technical side can be more important in certain situations like in a studio, but nowhere near as important as you think.
 The photograph should tell the story, not how you made it.

 Look for an evening course on business and/or marketing.
 There is a lot more to just setting up a website and Facebook page.
 This also has the bonus of looking good on the CV anyway.